ITNaveen/interview-questions-NT/kubernetes/part-1.md

 AWS X-Ray for Tracing → Helps visualize service interactions, analyze request latency, and identify bottlenecks.
 AWS CloudWatch for Logs & Metrics → Monitor traffic, detect anomalies, and troubleshoot issues.

+# important -
+🔹 What You Need with App Mesh
+In AWS App Mesh, the service discovery and routing logic is separate from Kubernetes' built-in networking.
+You need:
+1️⃣ Deployment → Manages pod replicas as usual.
+2️⃣ Service → Acts as a DNS entry (but doesn’t handle traffic directly).
+3️⃣ VirtualRouter → Controls traffic routing, load balancing, retries, canary releases, etc.

+# implementation -
+🚀 Step-by-Step Process
+1️⃣ Nginx 1 (nginx:1) is already running in your Deployment and Service.
+2️⃣ Deploy nginx:2 as a new Deployment, but don't change the existing Service.
+3️⃣ Create two VirtualNodes:
+One for nginx-v1 (old image)
+One for nginx-v2 (new image)
+4️⃣ Create a VirtualRouter to control traffic distribution.
+Start with 90% traffic to nginx-v1 (old) and 10% to nginx-v2 (new).
+5️⃣ Monitor logs & performance of nginx-v2.
+6️⃣ Gradually increase traffic to nginx-v2 by updating the VirtualRouter.
+7️⃣ Once nginx-v2 is stable, retire nginx-v1 by deleting the old Deployment and VirtualNode.

 Example - Implementing Canary Deployment with AWS App Mesh
 apiVersion: appmesh.k8s.aws/v1beta2